 This clearable, read-only flag is set each time the transmit data register transfers a byte into the shift register.
-SPTE generates an SPTE CPU interrupt request if the SPTIE bit in the SPI control register is set also.
+SPTE generates an SPTE CPU interrupt request or an SPTE DMA service req uest if the SPTIE bit in the SPI control register is set also.